okbreathe/redux-api-resources/README.md

 * changesetReducer - applied when merging changesets
 * entityReducer - applied when merging entities into the store
 * errorReducer - applied when adding errors to an action's status

-## Problems

-- Unclear usage with checkbox / select
-- Boilerplate of setting up resources

-# TODO

-- Use `key` instead of `form` for changeset